hannutt/FlaskApi/README.md

 After the click, the JavaScript function creates an input field and a button element. enter the number of db files to search in the input field.
 Without restrictions, the program will search for all .db files on the c drive, and there may be several of them and they may take a lot of time.

 A found sqlite file can be selected by clicking on it.
 The click calls a jQuery function that passes the path and name of the clicked database file to the python function.
 This shows all tables from selected database.

+You can also search for db files by typing the folder path. for example C:\folderName will search for all db files in that path.
+This property also uses a for loop and the OS.walk method.

 If desired, the user can also enter the path of the db file in the html input field.
 This function also uses predictive text input implemented with jQuery auto-completion and Python Os.Walk & next functions.
 The Python functions search all the main folders on the C drive, and jQuery's autocomplete recognizes the search terms entered by the user and provides folders that match the search terms.